Dessau Zoo

-The Dessau Zoo (Tierpark Dessau) is a municipally owned zoo in Dessau, Germany which was founded in 1958.
-It is located in a park that surrounds the former mausoleum of the Dukes of Anhalt.
+The Dessau Zoo (Tierpark Dessau) is a municipally owned zoo in Dessau-Roßlau, Germany, established in 1958.
+It is located in a historic park surrounding the mausoleum of the Dukes of Anhalt.

-About 500 animals from 120 species are visited by around 100,000 guests per year.
+The zoo is home to about 500 animals representing approximately 120 species and receives around 100,000 visitors annually.

-Most of the animals are of European origin, like wolves, goats and donkeys but the zoo also shows exotic species like kangaroos, llamas and jaguars.
+Most of the animals are of European origin, including wolves, goats, and donkeys, while the zoo also exhibits exotic species such as kangaroos, llamas, and jaguars.

-The terrarium is home to Europe's oldest reticulated python, almost 7 meters long.
+The zoo's terrarium formerly housed Otto, a reticulated python that was described as Europe's oldest and measured approximately 6.8 meters in length.
+Otto died in 2018 after living at the zoo since 1979.